-The UFI code itself must be preceded by the acronym "UFI" in capital letters and must be clearly visible, legible and indelibly marked.
-The acronym "UFI" must always be used using the Latin alphabet, independent of the country, language and national alphabet(s).
+On the label, the UFI code itself must be preceded by the acronym "UFI:" in capital letters and must be clearly visible, legible and indelibly marked.
+The acronym "UFI:" must always be used must be followed by a colon.

+7 using the Latin alphabet, independent of the country, language and national alphabet(s) and